Danielle Taylor (musician): 2014–15: The Chase

-2016 – Present: 1440
+2016 – present: 1440

-In the Spring of 2016, Taylor recorded her first full-length (11 song) record, 1440.
+In early 2016, Taylor recorded her first album, the 11 song, 1440.
 Taylor returned to Erich Talaba for production and the record was released in August 2016.
 In November 2016, Taylor signed a licensing deal with SiriusXM and several of her songs can be heard on SXM's 'strong vocalist' station, Velvet.
-Videos for So What and RSVP can be viewed on Taylor's YouTube or VEVO Channels.
+Videos for "So What" and "RSVP" can be viewed on Taylor's YouTube or VEVO Channels.